 Once you have collected the soil, mix it and place it into a soil testing bag.
 Fill out the information sheet.
 Then mail the bag and information sheet back to the extension office.
 If the resulting reading is not between 6.0 and 7.5, the extension office can help you decide what steps to take next.
 But, generally speaking, to lower soil pH, you add sulfur or ammonium sulfate, and, to raise it, you add garden lime.

 How to Lay Sod

-- Start laying your sod.
-Begin on the outer edges, unrolling a roll of sod on the far left-hand side, then another on the far right-hand side (or vice versa).
-After laying these two rolls of sod, work your way in towards the center with subsequent strips.
+- Begin on the outer edges, unrolling a roll of sod on the far left-hand side, then another on the far right-hand side (or vice versa).
+After laying these two rolls of sod, work your way in towards the center with your next strips.

 - A single roll of sod may not be long enough to cover the whole length of the lawn.
 This means you will have to lay separate rolls, end to end, pressing the ends firmly together so that they abut tightly, but without overlapping.

-- If a strip of sod appears too low, "shim" it with topsoil to bring it up to the proper level.
+- If a strip of sod appears too low, place some topsoil under it to bring it up to the proper level.

 - When you are done laying sod, it is time to use the roller again.
 Push it over the sod to press it down firmly against the soil.
-This removes air pockets, promoting good contact with the soil, allowing your sod's roots to go to work immediately.
+This removes air pockets, promoting good contact with the soil, allowing your sod's roots to go to work more quickly.

 Tip: Living on the Edge

 Why were you told above to lay the sod on the edges first?
 The reason is that the sod on the edges is the most likely to dry out.
 By starting on the edges, you ensure that the edges will at least have sod strips of the full width, making them less likely to dry out.
 When you get to the center, sod widths may have to be trimmed (use a sharp knife) in order to fit in.
 This is not ideal, but it is better there than on the edges, for the reason just stated.
 In a nutshell: You may have to trim somewhere, so make sure it is not on the edges.